 Cromitie expressed interest in joining the group to “do jihad,” according to a criminal complaint.

 According to state Department of Correctional Services records, Payen was released on parole in August 2005 after serving just more than a year in prison for attempted assault in Rockland County.

-Onta Williams served just more than a year in criminal possession of a controlled substance in Orange County.
-He was released on parole in August 2003.for attempted
+Onta Williams served just more than a year in state prison for attempted criminal possession of a controlled substance in Orange County.
+He was released on parole in August 2003.

 Cromitie has been in prison at least three times under three different names, prison records show.